neondatabase/website/content/docs/reference/glossary.md

 You can create a branch from the current or past state of another branch.
 A branch created from the current state of another branch includes the data that existed on that branch at the time of branch creation.
 A branch created from a past state of another branch includes the data that existed in the past state.

 Connecting to a database on a branch requires connecting via a compute attached to the branch.
 See [Connect to a branch](/docs/manage/branches#connect-to-a-branch).

+## branch archiving

+The automatic archiving of inactive branches to cost-efficient archive storage after a defined threshold.
+For more, see [Branch archiving](/docs/guides/branch-archiving).

 ## Branching